-I designed an art book cover, refined the layout, led press checks, and helped translate to digital.
+I designed an art book cover, refined the layout, and helped translate to digital.
 View

 League of Legends Art Book — Creative direction by Shawna Davis — Art direction by Regina Ruperto

 I created a site featuring student work from the Visual and Digital Media departments at Dreyfoos School of the Arts. dsoa9.org